-Because all of the Company's operations are in the Philippines, it is subject to political, operational and economic risks, such as the effects of local unrest due to small scale mining; corruption; demands for improper payments and physical security.
-Consequently, the Company's exploration, development and production activities in the Philippines may be substantially affected by factors beyond the Company's control, any of which could materially adversely affect the Company's financial condition or results of operations.
+The Company's operations are in the Philippines, and it is subject to operational and economic risks, such as the effects of local unrest due to small-scale mining, corruption, demands for improper payments and physical security.
+Consequently, the Company's exploration, development and production activities outside of the United States and Canada may be substantially affected by factors beyond the Company's control, any of which could materially adversely affect the Company's financial condition or results of operations.

-The Company's interest in the King-king Project is held through its future joint venture partner by way of a series of agreements.
-The Company is relying upon its future joint venture partner to fulfill its obligations under these agreements. the Company's first level of recourse is through arbitration in Singapore.
+The Company's interest in the Project is held in part by way of agreements and also through a direct interest in NADECOR and a jointly owned mining entity.
+With respect to the Company's interest by way of agreements, the Company is relying upon its joint venture partner to fulfill its obligations under these agreements.
+If it should fail to do so, the Company's first level of recourse is through arbitration in Singapore.
 One of the Company's other recourse options is to the Philippine courts, which may not operate in the same manner as those in Canada and the United States.